mevdschee/php-crud-api/README.md

   - Validation on API input is not included
   - Only a single database is supported

+## TODO

+  - Add column blacklisting
+  - Add created_at and modified_at support
+  - Add basic authentication support
+  - Add user_id and group_id support (multi-tenant)
+  - Add created_by and modified_by support

 ## Features

   - Single PHP file, easy to deploy.